simoninns/BBC-Domesday/arthur/README.md

-# Archimedes A440 build environment
+# Arthur 1.20 build environment
-This directory contains the required scripts to create a Domesday build environment for the Acorn Archimedes A440/1.
+This directory contains the required scripts to create a Domesday build environment for the Acorn Arthur 1.20 OS.

 # Instructions
 Run the following command to create the build environment:

-python3 generate-a440.py
+python3 generate-arthur.py

 This will create a directory of source under the top-level directory 'ARC'.